CAG2Mark/wordle-solve-cpp/README.md

 ## How does it work?

-At its heart, this just uses information theory to get the best guess, like many other solvers.
-In the case of multiple boards, note that we can add up the entropy of multiple boards to compute the total entropy.
+Just like many other solvers, this just uses information theory to get the best guess.
+In the case of multiple boards, note that we can add up the entropy of multiple boards to compute the total entropy if we assume the boards act independently.
+In reality this may not be the case.
+For example, some implementations may require that different boards do not share the same answer, but it should be good enough.

 The main optimisation is to first pre-compute the guess colours.
 For every word that could be an answer, the guess colours of every allowed word is computed and stored in a table.
 This is then loaded.